ceramic-skate0/Ceramic/README.md

 # Ceramic
-A simple .Netcore application i built to do Red Teaming things for me. shhh this mean you can run it on Limnux and Windows :)
+A simple .Netcore application i built to do Red Teaming things for me. shhh this mean you can run it on Linux and Windows :)
-Also its a compile it your self kinda thing.
-If your unaware of how to do this Please Google it like a Red Teamer.
+Also its a compile it yourself kinda thing.
+If your unaware of how to do this please Google it like a Red Teamer.

 # Contrib